adamsilver/fdpb/08-an-upload-form.md

 This function injects a list item into the file list panel and fires the request.
 It listens to the `progress` event on the `XMLHttpRequest` object, so that feedback can be given in real time.
 This is particularly useful if users are uploading large files or using a slow network (or both).

 Each file is represented as a list item.
-Progress is demarcated by the `<progress>` element.
+Progress is indicated by the `<progress>` element.

 ![Progress](./images/08/progress.png)